The RF Programs

 More than

-Our flagship program is equine-assisted learning (EAL), which is an intensive program designed to help participants take ownership of their healing, learn to reconnect with their families and provide them with the resilience tools to successfully reintegrate into society.
-Participants in our EAL program come from all branches of the military, as well as our communities’ first responders.
+Our flagship program is equine-assisted philosophy (EAP), which is an intensive program designed to help participants take ownership of their healing, learn to reconnect with their families and provide them with the resilience tools to successfully reintegrate into society.
+Participants in our EAP program come from all branches of the military, as well as our communities’ first responders.
 Participants come from all walks of life and education: enlisted, officers, infantry, medical, special operations, truck drivers, lawyers, doctors, pilots, and engineers.

 Horse Boy